-- 1. Disposals of investment property in a total value of over €130 million (see note 8.2). - 2.
-Repayment of straight and convertible bonds, schuldscheins and bank loans of over €770 million (see note 10). - 3.
-Continuation of share buy-back of the Company's own shares (see note 9.1). - 4.
-For additional information about changes in the Group's financial position and performance, see the "Notes on business performance" section in the Board of Directors' Report. - 5.
-Geopolitical situation around Russia Ukraine On February 24, 2022, following several months of increasing escalation, the Russian Federation (Russia) ann ounced the beginning of a "special military operation" in Ukraine.
+- 1. Disposals of investment property in a total value of over €580 million (see note 8.2). - 2.
+Repayment of bonds, schuldscheins and bank loans with nominal value of over €770 million (see notes 10.2 and 10.3). - 3.
+Resolution on Scrip Dividend distribution of €0.23 per share to be settled in July 2022 (see note 9.1). - 4.
+Acquisitions of investment property in a total value of €357.4 million (see note 8). - 5.
+Continuation of share buy-back of the Company's own shares (see note 9.2). - 6.
+For additional information about changes in the Group's financial position and performance, see the "Notes on business performance" section in the Board of Directors' Report. - 7.
+Geopolitical situation around Russia Ukraine On February 24, 2022, following several months of increasing escalation, the Russian Federation (Russia) announced the beginning of a "special military operation" in Ukraine.
 Following the announcement, Russia started moving military forces into Ukraine and launched missile strikes and air-strikes at targets in across Ukraine, initiating a full-scale invasion of Ukraine (the "Invasion" or the "Conflict").
-The invasion received wide-spread international condemnation and on March 2, 2022 the General Assembly of the United Nations, under an Emergency Special Sessions, adopted resolution A/RES/ES-11/1, among others, condemning the Invasion by Russia and demanding immediate ceasing of hostilities and withdrawal of military forces from the territory of Ukraine.
+The Invasion received wide-spread international condemnation and on March 2, 2022, the General Assembly of the United Nations. under an Emergency Special Sessions, adopted resolution A/RES/ES-11/1, among others, condemning the Invasion by Russia and demanding immediate ceasing of hostilities and withdrawal of military forces from the territory of Ukraine.
 As of the date of this report hostilities continue.
 In a reaction to Russian hostilities many nations and organizations, including Germany and the European Union (EU), have announced sanctions against Russia, Russian companies, and individuals in and from Russia.
 These sanctions, as well as increased uncertainty resulting from the conflict, have so far resulted in increased volatility in financial markets and increases in prices for a range of commodities, particularly in energy prices, among others.
 A large number of Ukrainian refugees have fled the country since the start of the conflict, seeking asylum in the EU.
 In response to this the EU invoked the Temporary Protection Directive (the "Directive"), granting expanded rights to Ukrainian citizens in the EU, granting such citizens residence permits in the EU for the duration of the directive as well as, among others, access to employment, accommodation, social welfare or means of subsistence, access to medical treatment, access to education for minors, and more.

 The Group's operations are not directly impacted by the conflict, as neither its portfolio nor its operations have direct exposure to Ukraine or Russia.
-However, the Group has been impacted by the indirect consequences of the conflict.
-Firstly, as a result of the conflict inflationary pressures have increased, specifically heating and energy costs, which have an impact on the operating costs of the Group.
+However, the Company has been impacted by the indirect consequences of the conflict.
+Firstly, as a result of the conflict inflationary pressures have increased, particularly on heating and energy costs, which have an impact on the operating costs of the Group.
 Such pressures may also have an impact on the ability of the Group's tenants to pay rent and/or for the Group to recover expenses related to recoverable expenses from tenants in the future.
 Furthermore, higher levels of inflation have impacted interest rates, which have risen and increased the cost of obtaining new financing, while increased volatility in the capital markets have reduced the Group's ability to raise capital at attractive prices, resulting in an increase in its cost of capital and potentially limiting its growth opportunities.